quixio/quix-docs/docs/platform/definitions.md

 ![Workspace](./images/workspace.png)

+Workspaces are collaborative.
+Multiple users, including developers, data scientitsts, and machine learning engineers, can all work together in the same workspace.
+You can invite other users into a workspace you created.

 ## Topics

 A topic is a channel of real-time data.
 You can imagine a topic as the pipe used to interconnect the services that make up your stream processing pipeline.